 If your company is currently using cash or credit cards for your fuel purchases, it can be difficult to decide when to make the jump to a company fuel card.
 If one of your goals is to allow your managers to focus on your core business, then it might be the right time to switch.
 Here are some things to consider in your decision making process.
-If you have already decided that it is time to switch, then read our overview of fuel cards.
+If you have already decided that it is time to switch, then learn how to find the best fuel cards.

 With a company fuel card, you won't have to gather receipts.